SpikeInterface/spikeinterface/doc/modules/qualitymetrics/amplitude_spread.rst

 -----------

 The amplitude spread is a measure of the amplitude variability.
-It is computed the ratio between the standard deviation and the amplitude mean (aka coefficient of variation).
+It is computed as the ratio between the standard deviation and the amplitude mean (aka the coefficient of variation).
-To obtain a better estimate of this measure, it is first computed separately for several bins of a prefixed number of spikes (e.g 100) and then the median of these values is taken.
+To obtain a better estimate of this measure, it is first computed separately for several bins of a prefixed number of spikes (e.g. 100) and then the median of these values is taken.

 The computation requires either spike amplitudes (see :py:func:`~spikeinterface.postprocessing.compute_spike_amplitudes()`) or amplitude scalings (see :py:func:`~spikeinterface.postprocessing.compute_amplitude_scalings()`) to be pre-computed.